However, going live isn’t something we should do just because everyone else is doing it.

 - A reflection or prayer for the community mid-week

 - During preparation for an event to create interest and excitement for what’s to come

 - At an event showing what’s happening or during a special item

 - An update or a good news story

 - An interview with a speaker or a member of the church.

-Be aware, if you include music in your video, you need to have the correct licences.
-Read more about publishing coprywrited content on the internet.
+If you include music in your video, you need to have the correct licences in place.
+Guidance on this is included below.

 For more ideas on sharing faith online, take a read of our recent Everyday Faith blogs.

 Read on to find out how to go live on YouTube, Facebook and Instagram, ideas for promoting your live video, and some important considerations to help you feel confident before you start.